congcoi123/tenio-common/CHECKLIST.md

 ## CHECK LIST

 ### Before creating a new Pull Request (PR)
-[x] Implements test cases and make sure the *Coverage* covers more than 50%
+[x] Implements test cases and make sure the *Coverage* covers more than 50% the soure code
 [x] Writes *java-docs* for every classes, public methods, important variables
 [x] Execute command *mvn clean install* to run the *checkstyle* process